 God, can you give assurance

 From her beautiful book: Poetic Devotions for Those in Pain

 Mary Jane Gonzales wrote: “Thank you for this glorious post, for articulating the mystery of prayer and faith so eloquently.
 As I read about your journey, I was right there with you, relating to each step along the way; understanding the emotions, knowing the outcome; and joyous at the tapestry being woven. “

-Posted on September 17, 2014, in Christian, Hope, Mental Health, Poetry and tagged asking God Why, christian, Chronic pain, Depression, God, Mary Jane Gonzales, Mental Health, poem, poetry, prayers, praying.
+Posted on September 17, 2014, in Bed Bound, Being Myself, Christian, Chronic Illness, Chronic Pain, Hope, Jane Gonzales, Mental Health, Poetry, Spiritual Journey and tagged asking God Why, christian, Chronic pain, Depression, God, Jane Gonzales, Mary Jane Gonzales, Mental Health, poem, poetry, poetry by Mary Jane Gonzales, prayers, praying.
 Bookmark the permalink.
 6 Comments.

 Thank you for sharing this.
 Prayer is powerful and I like what you said about not needing to memorize prayers to feel like you are praying correctly.
 Sometimes it is just “Help Me”, but always it is “Thank You”

 I really appreciate your comment.
 It is so personal; I wasn’t sure about sharing it so thank you for that.

 I love what you’ve written, especially how faith isn’t feelings.
 It’s a brilliant description of what we go through in our relationship with God and our interaction with him.
 Thank you for sharing it

 Lisa, Thank you so much for your supportive response 🙂 It means a lot.